Capital Equipment Asset Management Procedures

 Annually, Accounting Services will prepare and submit Annual Inventory reports, as required, for contracts, grants, and cooperative agreements.
 These reports will be submitted after September 30 and before October 31, to report federal property acquisitions to the various agencies that provide University researchers with funding.

 Final Inventory Reports

 - When required, when a contract, grant, cooperative agreement, or an agency subcontract with the University ends, a final inventory report will be prepared and sent to the sponsoring agency.
-Final inventory report requests are generated by an agency letter received in Sponsored Projects Administration from the corresponding agency and routed through Inventory Services.
+Final inventory report requests are generated by an agency letter received in Sponsored Projects Administration from the corresponding agency and routed through Accounting Services.

-- The final inventory report should be prepared using the Sponsored Form or on University letterhead and should include a listing of capital equipment as obtained on the PS report, if there is any.
+- The final inventory report should be prepared using the Sponsored Form or on University letterhead and should include a listing of capital equipment as obtained on the EFS report, if there is any.
 It should also include a cover letter requesting title to the equipment on the newly-closed account, and stating that this is a final report.